 - I was also given a copy of The Flavour Thesaurus, a beautifully designed and wonderfully written book, that details combinations of 99 common kitchen ingredients.

-- I had a catepillar cake on the birthday - it had to be done - but for the past month I’ve had Ruby Tandoh’s pear, blackberry, and coconut cake recipe sat on my browser tabs, a few days back I finally went and made it, and it was absolutely delicious, so I’ll be making it again soon.
+- I had a caterpillar cake on my birthday - it had to be done - but for the past month I’ve had Ruby Tandoh’s pear, blackberry, and coconut cake recipe sat on my browser tabs, a few days back I finally went and made it, and it was absolutely delicious, so I’ll be making it again soon.

 - I heard about the Moss Cider Project today from Natalie Bradbury.
-Based in Moss Side, Manchester, they http://themossciderproject.org/faqs/
+Based in Moss Side, Manchester, I'll be taking some apples along soon.

 - If animals are going to be killed and eaten, then it’s only right that the entire animal is used.
-Michael Köhle and Christoph Hauser opened a restaurant in Berlin that uses all of each ingredient.
+Michael Köhle and Christoph Hauser opened a restaurant in Berlin that uses every bit of every ingredient.

 - Charles Traub’s Lunchtime photographs look like a good place to start building up a 70s inspired wardrobe.